obsidian-tasks-group/obsidian-tasks/docs/Introduction.md

     Move the older ones down to the top of the comment block below...
 -->

-- X.Y.Z:
+- 7.0.0:
   - Major improvements to [[Combining Filters]] with Boolean combinations.
-See [[Combining Filters#Appendix Changes to Boolean filters in Tasks X.Y.Z|the appendix]] for details.
+See [[Combining Filters#Appendix Changes to Boolean filters in Tasks 7.0.0|the appendix]] for details.
   - Add documentation page [[Resources]], with links to write-ups,  talks and sample vaults from users.
 - 6.1.0:
   - Add support for [[task dependencies]]: